JLF FIRM ARTICLES AND NEWS

 What to Do if You’ve Been in a Truck Accident

 According to a recent study published by NHTSA, fatal truck accidents rose nine percent from 2015 to 2016.
 The rise is somewhat unsettling for a couple of reasons: (1) overall, the number of total traffic fatalities dropped by almost two percent; and (2) of those categories that saw an increase, truck accidents were by far the most significant.
 Commercial trucks are often 20-30 times the weight of the passenger vehicles with which they share the road, making them capable of causing devastating damage and injury when they are involved in collisions.
-If you’ve been injured in an accident with a large truck, these are the steps you should take to protect yourself.
+If you’ve been injured in an accident with a large truck, our personal injury lawyers recommend these steps you should take to protect yourself.

 Seek Medical Attention